darkhelmet/verboselogging/posts/einstein-home-statistics-in-wordpress-sidebar.md

 You need the div tags for the script to be able to insert the returned HTML from the other php script.

-That’s the basic stuff, now off to the option specific parts.
+That's the basic stuff, now off to the option specific parts.

 **Option 1**